evanx/sub-push/README.md

 ```shell
 subscribeChannel=logger:test pushQueue=logger:test trimLength=99 npm start
 ```
-where `trimLength` ensures the list is continually trimmed for safety purposes.
+where `trimLength` ensures the list is continually trimmed for production-safety, i.e. will not exceed a negligible limit of Redis memory usage.

 ## Sample use case